ableasdale/confluent-platform-cluster-linking/README.md

 094e477623e4   confluentinc/cp-zookeeper:7.3.1   "/etc/confluent/dock…"   13 hours ago   Up 13 hours   2181/tcp, 2888/tcp, 3888/tcp                                 zookeeper2
 ```

-### Ensure everything is working and started correctly
+## Ensuring everything is working and has started correctly

+### Checking the first cluster

 We can quickly check the status of each cluster using `zookeeper-shell` on the first cluster: